Search this site

-First of all, whatever you buy, it must be a 4WD.
-Even if you don't plan on driving off-road, unexpected road closures, flooding, mud slides can all happen at any time and send you on a different path.
+The most important thing about Costa Rica cars, is that whatever you buy, it must be a 4WD.
+Even if you don't plan on driving off-road, unexpected road closures, flooding, mud slides can all happen at any time and send you on a different path, and many times, this will be on a dirt road.
 In Costa Rica, always expect the unexpected!

 On average, new cars and trucks are about 25-30% more expensive than in the United States.
 This is due mostly to high import taxes imposed by the Costa Rican government.
 Used cars are therefore much more popular but still more expensive than their United States counterparts.